OLIPLICHE/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 #Personal Portfolio
->My Portfolio Project is talking about my projects, and what I have done so far, the skills in which I have improved.
+>My Portfolio Project is talking about my projects, and what I have done so far, the skills in which I have improved in html and css

 ## Built With